 With Steamboat's award-winning area design, solid-waste recycling, comprehensive on-mountain natural & ecosystem resource management, protection programs and granting program; Steamboat is setting a high standard for resort environmental programs.
 In addition, the resort works to enhance and promote collaboration and build partnerships throughout the entire Yampa Valley community.

-"It is only together through the wise use of natural resources as well as the preservation and enhancement of our National Forest that Steamboat will go beyond providing just recreation; and, ensure a sound environmental experience for all who come in contact with the mountain, company and community," said Chris Diamond, president and chief operating officer for the Steamboat Ski & Resort Corp.
+"It is only together through the wise use of natural resources as well as the preservation and enhancement of our National Forest that Steamboat will go beyond providing just recreation; and, ensure a sound environmental experience for all who come in contact with the mountain, company and community," said Rob Perlman, president and chief operating officer for the Steamboat Ski & Resort Corp.

 The Steamboat Ski & Resort Corporation includes within its mission statement a commitment to protecting the environment.
 Guided by this mission, Steamboat's environmental programs run the gamut from supporting renewable energy generation to community granting.